 Prove an artifact existed exactly as-is at a moment in time, and make any later tampering detectable.
-A contract, an invoice, a medical prescription, an insurance claim, an image, an audio recording: you hash it locally, register only the sha256, and the registration joins the same tamper-evident audit chain as Fidacy's payment verdicts, checkpointed to the Bitcoin blockchain.
+A contract, an invoice, a medical prescription, an insurance claim, an image, an audio recording: you hash it locally, register only the sha256, and the registration joins the same tamper-evident audit chain as Fidacy’s payment verdicts, checkpointed to Bitcoin.
 The file itself never leaves your machine.

 It is not content analysis.
-Fidacy does not read, scan or judge the artifact, and cannot: it only ever sees the hash.
-That is also why it is safe for regulated content.
-A prescription or a claim file carries heavy PII; the sha256 of it carries none.
+Fidacy does not read, scan or judge the artifact, and cannot, it only ever sees the hash.
+That is also why it is safe for regulated content: a prescription’s sha256 carries no PII.

 -H "Authorization: Bearer $FIDACY_ENGINE_API_KEY" \